hyperbolaa/laravel-plugins/README.md

 ### Autoloading

-By default, the module classes are not loaded automatically.
+By default, the plugin classes are not loaded automatically.
 You can autoload your plugins using `psr-4`.
 For example:

 ``` json
 {